What Is Pelvic Pain?

 Primary menstrual cramps is pelvic pain that occurs when the uterus contracts to remove the blood and endometrial lining that accumulates monthly when an embryo is not implanted in the uterus.
 The pains may last about 1 to 7 days during a female's menstrual cycle.
 Medication, home remedies (OTC medication, heating pads, etc.), lifestyle changes (for example, regular exercise, sufficient sleep), may reduce these symptoms.
 Secondary menstrual cramps (secondary dysmenorrhea) are caused by other conditions or diseases, not regular menstruation (for example, endometriosis, fibroids, ovarian cysts, pelvic inflammatory disease).

 An ectopic pregnancy is growth of an embryo outside of the uterus; it can cause sharp pelvic pain, usually on one side of the body, and may be accompanied by vaginal bleeding, nausea, and dizziness.
-Ectopic pregnancy, if detected early may be medically treated, but if bleeding or a Fallopian tube ruptures, it is a medical emergency that requires surgery.
+Ectopic pregnancy, if detected early may be medically treated, but if heavy bleeding or a Fallopian tube ruptures, it is a medical emergency that requires surgery.

 Pelvic Inflammatory Disease (PID)

-Pelvic inflammatory disease (PID) is an inflammatory and infectious disease, and is a complication of a sexually transmitted disease (STD) such as gonorrhea.
+Pelvic inflammatory disease (PID) is an inflammatory and infectious disease, and may be a complication of a sexually transmitted disease (STD) such as gonorrhea.
 PID can cause damage to the Fallopian tubes, ovaries, and the uterus.
 Pelvic pain that radiates to the abdomen, an abnormal vaginal discharge, and pain during intercourse or urination are common symptoms.
 Although antibiotics may cure PID, some women may require surgery.
 If PID is untreated, it can cause infertility, ectopic pregnancy, and chronic pelvic pain.

 Ovarian cysts are fluid-filled areas within the ovary formed by fluid that accumulates when a follicle fails to release an egg, or when the follicle recloses after egg release.
 There are several types of ovarian cysts.
-Common symptoms include sharp pelvic pain, irregular menstruation, pelvic pressure, or pain after intercourse.
+Common symptoms include sharp pelvic pain, irregular menstruation, pelvic pressure, or pain after sexual activity and intercourse.
 Pelvic pain and painful urination may occur especially with large cysts; although most cysts resolve on their own, some may require treatment with prescription medications or surgery to remove the cyst(s).

 Urinary Tract Infection